aalrabah/aalrabah.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student in Computer Science at the University of Illinois Urbana-Champaign, advised by Prof. Abdussalam Alawini and collaborating with Prof. Dilek Hakkani-Tür.
+I am a first-year PhD student in Computer Science at the University of Illinois Urbana-Champaign, advised by Prof. Abdussalam Alawini.

 My research focuses on developing AI-driven educational technology, with particular interests in:
 - Intelligent tutoring systems